parth-io/Learn-CS-and-Coding/README.md

-# Learn CS and Coding
+# Learn CS and Coding -

 **UPDATE - This repository is going significant reconstruction.
-I am planning to narrow its purpose to only short summaries of Java and Python, and code samples.
+I am planning to narrow its purpose to only short summaries of Java,Python, and code samples.
 For learning resources (to which instead I intend to contribute), please see:** https://github.com/rossant/awesome-math https://github.com/EbookFoundation/free-programming-books/blob/master/free-programming-books.md

 This repository is meant to serve as a guide for beginners beginning their journey into the realm of Computer Science, Mathematics and Software Development.
 It is in the form of code samples I created when learning CS and coding, and short notes that are intended to serve as a diving platform for deeper studies or for review of the individual's own knowledge of the subject matter.
 I also am posting collections of resources I have gathered.

-It also serves as a summary detailing my CS and coding learning journey for my own use, replete with code fragments I have created!
+It also serves as a summary detailing my CS and coding learning journey for my own use, Replete with code fragments I have created!

 My aim to serve the legions of interested wannabe-programmers, and help them use this page as a starting point.
 My advice is, get started with Python first, then transition to OOP, then to C++ and C (then assembly language if you feel like it - and Perl for the whiz kids).